KTH/programmable-society/contributions/demo/week3/edwinso/README.md

 ## Description

-Demonstration on how to perform programmable money with ETH's smart contract (e.g., with ERC-20).
-Will describe the mechanism, the difference between ETH's "currency" (i.e., gas / ETH)
+Demonstration on how to perform programmable money with ETH's smart contract with ERC-20.
+The presentation will go deep into the mechanism

 **Relevance**